 For information on upcoming MISS seminars, and recordings of previous speakers go to the MISS Page or click on the button below.

-Any upcoming events are listed immediately below.
-Past events can be viewed at the bottom of this page.
+Any upcoming events will be listed immediately below.
+Past events are in the next section.

 30 Sep – 15 Oct 2022.
 The Irish Film Festival is Australia’s finest source of innovative, quality film that showcases the culture, traditions, history and character of Ireland and the Irish people.
 Since 2015 IFF has gone from strength to strength and now with Palace Cinemas in 2022 goes national to premiere moving dramas, inspiring documentaries, eerie horror, darkly funny comedies and captivating family films to become the country’s biggest celebration of Irish culture, language, music and history alongside St Patrick’s Day.
 Following the nationally-touring cinema festival in August and September, the IFF is proud to present a different and expanded selection of films that will stream online in October 2022.Keep reading